gdsbook/book/notebooks/07_local_autocorrelation.md

 ## Local Moran's I

 So far we have classified each observation in the dataset depending on its value and that of its neighbors.
 This is only half way into identifying areas of unusual concentration of values.
-To know whether each of the locations is a *statistically significant* cluster of a given kind, we again need to compare it with what we would expect if the data were allocated in a completely random way.
+To know whether each of the locations represents a *statistically significant* cluster of a given kind, we again need to compare it with what we would expect if the data were allocated in a completely random way.
 After all, by definition, every observation will be of one kind of another, based on the comparison above.
 However, what we are interested in is whether the strength with which the values are concentrated is unusually high.

 This is exactly what LISAs are designed to do.
 A more detailed description of their statistical underpinnings is beyond the scope in this context, but we will provide some intuition about how they work.
 The core idea is to identify cases in which the comparison between the value of an observation and the average of its neighbors is either more similar (HH, LL) or dissimilar (HL, LH) than we would expect from pure chance.
 The mechanism to do this is similar to the one in the global Moran's I, but applied in this case to each observation, resulting then in as many statistics as original observations.
 The formal representation of the statistic can be written as: